jontek2/A-better-print_start-macro/README.md

     M117 Heatsoaking to: {target_chamber}c              # Display info on the display TEMPERATURE_WAIT SENSOR="temperature_sensor chamber" MINIMUM={target_chamber}   # Wait for chamber to reach desired temp.

-  # If it's not ABS or ASA it skips the heatsoak and just heats the bed to the target.
+  # If the bed temp is not over 90c, then it skips the heatsoak and just heats up to set temp with a 5min soak.
   {% else %}
     M117 Heating bed: {target_bed}c                 # Display info on the display STATUS_HEATING                                  # Set SB-leds to heating-mode